 pganalyze Log Insights automatically combines this information with the statistics data, and presents it in one unified interface.

 Postgres logging can produce a variety of information, and often this contains details of the query that has run, or the information that is being inserted into the database.

-Due to pganalyze Log Insights having over 100 log filters for known Postgres log events, we are able to distinguish the log message itself from any sensitive information that might be contained, and can filter out such PII before it gets stored.
+pganalyze Log Insights has over 100 log filters for known Postgres log events, and is able to distinguish the log message itself from any sensitive information that might be contained.
+This enables the pganalyze collector to filter out such PII before it gets sent to the pganalyze service.